May 26, 2026

 PA School GPA Requirements

-According to the latest PA Education Association report, the overall average GPA of accepted PA school applicants is 3.6.
-The same report shows that these accepted students averaged a science GPA of 3.5, CASPA Biology, Chemistry and Physics GPA of 3.5 and a non-science GPA of 3.6.
+According to the latest PA Education Association report, the national body that tracks enrollment, admissions, and workforce trends across all accredited PA programs in the United States, the overall average GPA of accepted PA school applicants is 3.60.
+The same report shows that these accepted students averaged a science GPA of 3.50, a CASPA Biology, Chemistry and Physics GPA of 3.50, and a non-science GPA of 3.60.

 The PAEA data also shows that the average GPA of students who did not get accepted into a PA program was 3.28.
 This is an important statistic to consider because many PA schools' GPA requirements are lower than their averages.

 However, achieving an average GPA isn’t necessarily enough to get you into PA school.
 Depending on the competitiveness of the school, you may need to aim higher to gain acceptance.
-Here are the average GPAs of the top 5 PA schools in the US.
+Here are the average GPAs of the top five PA schools in the U.S.

 PA School GRE Requirements

-The Graduate Record Examination (GRE) is a standardized test that is commonly requested by Physician Assistant (PA) schools and other graduate programs to evaluate your readiness for graduate-level courses.
+The Graduate Record Examination (GRE) is a standardized test PA schools sometimes request to evaluate your readiness for graduate-level courses.
 The exam comprises three primary segments: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.

-Here are the GRE requirements for the top 5 PA schools in the US:
+Here are the GRE averages for the top four PA schools in the U.S. that require the GRE:

 School Name GRE Quantitative Average GRE Verbal Average GRE Analytical Average